BydRay/P-DNN/README.md

 P-DNN: An Effective Intrusion Detection Method based on Pruning Deep Neural Network

-We will submit the remaining relevant code after the paper is accepted.
+We will submit the remaining relevant codes after the paper is accepted.